caspg/caspg.github.io/_drafts/optimizing-full-text-search-with-postgres-materialized-view-rails-edition.md

 end
 ```

-We can add index to our view as to any other table.
+We can add an index to our view as to any other table.

 ```ruby
 class AddUniqueIndexToJobPostSerches < ActiveRecord::Migration